deepgram/content/articles/en/community/text-to-speech-pricing-1-million-1308609307859750919.md

-# Text-to-Speech Pricing for 1 Million Characters with Deepgram
+# Text-to-Speech Pricing Tips for High Characters Usage with Deepgram

 Deepgram offers a flexible pricing model depending on your usage needs.
 Understanding these options can help you choose the best plan for your text-to-speech (TTS) activities, especially if you're dealing with large volumes of text.